dashpay/docs/docs/user/governance/understanding.rst

 by a masternode vote, making the first distributed decision the actual creation of the system, similar to establishing a constitution.

-This approach of distributing the normal block reward in a way that considers all critical elements a cryptocurrency needs for its long term viability, e.g. mining, full nodes, development and promotion, is revolutionary as it is done without changing the emission or creating
+This approach of distributing the normal block subsidy in a way that considers all critical elements a cryptocurrency needs for its long term viability, e.g. mining, full nodes, development and promotion, is revolutionary as it is done without changing the emission or creating